 Orange Pre-K also houses various related services necessary to meet our students’ educational needs.
-These services include: Applied Behavior Analysis (ABA) clinic, speech and language therapy rooms, and on-site occupational therapists.
-The ability to access the student’s related services directly on Orange Pre-K’s campus allows for continuity and collaboration in each child’s program, as well as decreases transportation time and cost.
+These services include: speech and language, occupational therapists, a physical therapist and an adaptive PE teacher.
+The ability to access the student’s related services directly on Orange Pre-K’s campus allows for continuity and collaboration in each child’s program.

 Orange Pre-K also houses Orange Unified School District’s screening and assessment teams.
 The teams’ role includes the screening of students within our district boundary area and/or assessment in areas of suspected disability.
 IEP team meetings are held on Orange Pre-K’s campus following the initial assessment process.
 In addition, to initial IEP team meetings, annual and triennial meetings are held for those students who attend Orange Pre-K.

 For many of our students and their families, their experience at Orange Pre-K is their first in public education.
 Our staff works collaboratively to ensure our students’ educational needs are met while creating a nurturing environment that promotes family involvement and support as they learn to navigate their student’s special education program and needs.